sahmedhusain/connecthub-rt/README.md

 ---

-*Built with ❤️ using Go, JavaScript, and a lot of coffee.
-Real-time communication for the modern web.*
+*Built with Go and WebSocket, with a focus on real-time interaction and clean fundamentals.*